CompCogNeuro/CompCogNeuro.github.io/content/neuron.md

 * $\overline{g}$ ("g-bar") --- a constant value that determines the **maximum conductance** that would occur if every ion channel were to be open, and:

 * $g\left(t\right)$ --- a dynamically changing variable that indicates at the present moment, what fraction of the total number of ion channels are currently open (goes between 0 and 1).
+All of the computed values in simulations go into this value, with the $\overline{g}$ effectively just providing a conversion of these normalized 0..1 values into the appropriate neurobiological units, as shown in [[#Units and parameters]].

 Thus, the total conductances of interest are written as: